Last updated: 31st October 2024

 If you filter the reports by currency, then WooCommerce will do its own basic sum, without any changes.
 In this case, the Currency Switcher would just tell WooCommerce to include only orders in the chosen currency.

-Why some orders could be processed twice
+Why some orders could be taken into account twice in the analytics

 The most likely cause of orders being processed twice, or more, is the presence of duplicate data.
 If the exchange rate stored by the Currency Switcher got somehow duplicated, that would cause the query used by WooCommerce to get extra rows for the related order.
 That is, in normal cases you would have the following (using sample values, for illustration purposes):